 Video of the Day

 Creating Doggy Zones

 Create special areas for your dog; if that area is appealing, your dog is more likely to hang out there and stay away from plants or other landscaped areas.
 For digging dogs, include a sand pit or dirt area in a hidden spot where digging is allowed.
 Add shade to provide a place to escape the heat.
 (Digging sometimes happens when a dog is hot and seeking relief.)

 If your dog has no sense of boundaries, consider fencing off a pet-friendly area.
-A decorative fence won't detract from the landscaping but provides limits.
+A decorative fence won't detract from the landscaping but will provide limits.
 A spot for your dog to go to the bathroom is another key design element to protect the rest of the lawn from urine damage.
 A post he can mark is one option for a male dog.
 Train your dog to relieve itself in a certain spot so it becomes habit and makes cleanup a breeze.

 Avoiding Toxic Plantings

-Choose native plants that tolerate pests and diseases to reduce the need for chemicals.
+Choose native plants that tolerate pests and diseases to reduce the need for synthetic chemicals.
 If you use chemicals, keep your pet out of the area until the chemicals dry.
 Read the container label for additional warnings and waiting periods before people or pets go near the treated plants.
 In addition, avoid cocoa hull mulch.
 The chocolate component in the mulch may cause vomiting, diarrhea, increased heart rate and seizures if ingested.
 Instead, use a shredded wood mulch.

 Placing Plants Appropriately

 Plant location is another thing dog owners should consider.
 Keep plants away from the perimeter of the yard because dogs like to walk along outside edges to patrol the area.
 Any plants in that area fall victim to your pet's paws.
 Dense plantings may discourage your dog from entering the garden, as will decorative fences.
 Another option is to create raised beds for plants so they are out of harm's way.